 Just before his death Moses wrote the book of Deuteronomy, which finalized the first major set of inspired books that would become part of the Bible.
 This set is known as the Pentateuch, or Law, and is composed of the following five books: Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
-Upon completion of the last book Moses, a Levite, gave them to the priests so that they may be preserved.
+Moses (a Levite), upon completion of his last book, gave them to the priests so that they may be preserved (Deuteronomy 31:24 - 26).

 It was from the death of Moses that, according to The Holy Bible in Its Original Order (HBFV), the priest and Levites were made the official protectors of God's word.
 Their job was to make faithful copies and to preserve his revelations to man for future generations.

 After this time the Eternal inspired others writers for his Bible such as Samuel, King David, King Solomon, Isaiah, Jeremiah and Ezekiel to write books.
 It was not until the late fifth century B.C., however, that these books were collected and compiled to form what we know as the Old Testament.
 Ezra, a priest at the temple who lived more than eight hundred years after Moses, led the effort to canonize the Old Testament.

 What exactly is canonization?
 Canonization is the process by which a collection of writings comes to be considered authoritative, definitive and fixed by a religious authority.
 It was during the canonization process that the number of books in the Old Testament and their book arrangement was set.